-With regard to the waivers to reduce the number of parking stalls and various dimensional requirements for the design of parking facilities, lighting, and the number of off-street loading facilities under Sections 5.1.4.A, 5.1.4.C, and 5.1.13 and a special permit for the following uses: parking facility, accessory, multi-level; parking facility, accessory, single level; and pursuant to Section 4.4.1 and Section 7.3:
+With regard to the waivers to reduce the number of parking stalls and various dimensional requirements for the design of parking facilities, lighting, assigned parking, and the number of off-street loading facilities under Sections 5.1.4.A, 5.1.4.C, and 5.1.13 and a special permit for the following uses: parking facility, accessory, multi-level; parking facility, accessory, single level; and pursuant to Section 4.4.1 and Section 7.3:

-32. The proposed waivers to dimensional requirements for the design of parking facilities are appropriate for residents and office, laboratory/research buildings employees are regular users who will become familiar with the internal workings of the facilities and should be able to navigate safely within them.
-It is in the public interest to minimize the amount of space within the parking garage and on the Site utilized for parking while still providing a sufficient number of parking spaces and appropriate circulation space within the parking facilities for the businesses, residents and visitors to the Site.
-Similarly, the proposed waiver from the number/design of loading docks is in the public interest in that it minimizes the space needed for such functions, while providing adequate means in appropriate locations for serving the needs of the Project.
+- 36. The proposed waivers to dimensional requirements for the design of parking facilities are appropriate for residents and office employees who are regular users and who will become familiar with the internal workings of the facilities and be able to navigate safely within them.
+It is in the public interest to minimize the amount of space within the Parking Garage and on the Development Parcel utilized for parking while still providing a sufficient number of parking spaces and appropriate circulation space within the parking facilities for the employees, residents and visitors to the Development Parcel.
+Similarly, the proposed waiver from the number/design of loading docks is in the public interest because it minimizes the space needed for such functions, while providing adequate means in appropriate locations for serving the needs of the Project. - 37.
+It is in the public interest to reduce the lighting level below one foot-candle given that the level of lighting proposed provides sufficient illumination for safety while allowing the Development Parcel to be more residential in character. - 38.
+The Council finds that in view of the complexity and novelty of the Project and in view of the likelihood that the design of the buildings and public spaces will evolve prior to construction of the Project, the Planning Department and Form+Place have developed a set of Design

-- 33. It is in the public interest to reduce the lighting level below one foot-candle given that the level of lighting proposed provides sufficient illumination for safety while allowing the Site to be more residential in character. - 34.
-The Council finds that in view of the complexity and novelty of the Project and in view of the likelihood that the design of the buildings and public spaces will evolve prior to construction of the Project, the Planning Department and Form+Place have developed a set of Design Guidelines dated \\\\\\ which will provide guidance and inform the final, , building designs.
-The Council finds that the use of the Design Guidelines subject to the conditions herein contained will simplify the process of design and permitting, grant appropriate assurance to the City and the Petitioner, provide a process for final review of plans, and allow avenues for review and refinement of the plans as design progresses. - 35.
-The Council finds that the Petitioner has carefully studied and understands current and projected parking demand and that the redevelopment of this Site will not adversely affect the future parking availability in Newton Lower Falls.
+Guidelines, dated September 2020, which will provide guidance and inform the final building designs.
+The Council finds that the use of the Design Guidelines subject to the conditions herein will simplify the process of design and permitting, grant appropriate assurance to the City and the Petitioner, provide a process for final review of plans, and allow avenues for review and refinement of the plans as design progresses.

+39. The Council finds that the Petitioner has carefully studied and understands current and projected parking demand and that the redevelopment of this Development Parcel will not adversely affect the future parking availability in Newton Lower Falls.
 The Petitioner has recognized that current actual parking demand may be less in the future as single occupant vehicular use may be reduced.
-The parking for the market rate residential units will be charged separately from and in addition to the residential rent so as to reduce demand for parking by the market rate residential units.
-The rent for the Deed Restricted Units will include parking for one vehicle at no additional charge for those households with a car.
-Parking demand for the market rate dwelling units has been calculated based on an average of one space per unit and Petitioner has prepared a shared parking analysis to allow office (including laboratory/research facility and medical office) and retail users to share residential parking as appropriate.
-The Council finds that based upon the limitations proposed on parking and the Petitioner's parking management plan and shared parking analysis, the proposed number of parking spaces is warranted and consistent with the City's goals.
+The parking for the market rate dwelling units will be charged separately from and in addition to the residential rent so as to reduce demand for parking by the market rate dwelling units.
+The rent for the Inclusionary Units will include parking for one vehicle at no additional charge for those households with a car.
+Parking demand for the market rate dwelling units has been calculated based on an average of one space per unit and Petitioner has prepared a shared parking analysis to allow office (including laboratory/research facility and medical office), hotel, and retail users to share parking with residential users as appropriate.
+The Council finds that based upon the limitations proposed on parking and the Petitioner's transportation demand management plan and shared parking analysis, the proposed number of parking spaces is warranted and consistent with the City's goals.